 Start, anchor, work, complete.
 The same loop, every session.
 State survives restarts.
 Context survives compression.
 The system picks up where it left off.

-Domain specifications produced from conversational intent.
-Each one teaches the system a new field: QA, healthcare, DevOps, compliance, real estate, creative production.
+Harnesses, agents, and domain specs compiled from specifications.
+Each one teaches the system a new field: QA, compliance, healthcare, DevOps, creative production, real estate.

-A pipeline that compiles natural language into structured domain specs.
+A pipeline that compiles specifications into structured harnesses.
 The factory itself was produced by the kernel.
 The system built its own compiler.

 Complete development environments with hooks, commands, and protocols.
 Each workspace inherits kernel governance.
 Each one can produce new capabilities the kernel has never seen.

-Every capability begins as a sentence.
-The backlog captures raw conversational intent and structures it for execution.
-74+ items logged, each one a starting point for autonomous production.
+Every capability begins as a specification.
+The backlog captures specifications and structures them for execution.
+130+ items logged, each one a starting point for autonomous production.

 and more.
 Each one produced by the same loop.